MasaoFujii/pg_exclusive_backup/README.md

 needs be specified in PG_CONFIG.
 However, if the PATH environment variable contains the path to pg_config, PG_CONFIG doesn't need to be specified.

+Note that pg_exclusive_backup requires PostgreSQL 15 or later.

 ## Functions